jatkinson1000/rse-skills-workshop/JOSE_paper/paper.md

   * Docstrings
   * Advice on commenting
   * The idea of self-documenting code and variable naming
+  * READMEs and other useful files in your repository
+  * Software licenses
 * General principles for better code
   * Magic Numbers
   * Removal of hard-coded content to config files